Dawn of DC

 Dawn of DC is a 2023 publishing initiative by the American comic book publisher DC Comics of its entire line of ongoing monthly superhero comic book titles.
 Following the events of the 2022 crossover storylines "Dark Crisis on Infinite Earths" and "Lazarus Planet", DC Comics started the Dawn of DC line in January 2023 with Action Comics #1051 and concluded with Absolute Power #4.

-The initiative succeeds the Infinite Frontier line, and will itself be succeeded by the DC All In initiative spearheaded by writers Joshua Williamson and Scott Snyder in October 2024.
+The initiative succeeds the Infinite Frontier line, and is itself succeeded by the DC All In initiative spearheaded by writers Joshua Williamson and Scott Snyder in October 2024.

 Publication history

-DC Comics first announced the launch of the Dawn of DC in November 2022.
+DC Comics first announced the launch of Dawn of DC in November 2022.
 DC Publisher & Chief Creative Officer Jim Lee described that the "Dawn of DC is one of our most ambitious initiatives ever and is a chance for us to tell bigger and bolder stories across our line".

-Unlike The New 52 or DC Rebirth where all titles were relaunched with new number one issues being released in a short period, the Dawn Of DC instead is a yearlong storytelling initiative consisting of a slow rollout of new titles releasing throughout the year.
+Unlike The New 52 or DC Rebirth where all titles were relaunched with new number one issues being released in a short period, Dawn Of DC instead is a yearlong storytelling initiative consisting of a slow rollout of new titles releasing throughout the year.
 Other books from prior to Dawn of DC, such as the Justice Society of America book that is being written by Geoff Johns as a part of The New Golden Age, will converge to the initiative.
-Action Comics by Phillip Kennedy Johnson, Batman by Chip Zdarsky, Catwoman by Tini Howard, Nightwing by Tom Taylor and Harley Quinn by Tini Howard are books which started prior to the Dawn of DC and are now part of this initiative.
+Action Comics by Phillip Kennedy Johnson, Batman by Chip Zdarsky, Catwoman by Tini Howard, Nightwing by Tom Taylor and Harley Quinn by Tini Howard are books which started prior to Dawn of DC and are now part of this initiative.

 The first issue to be released under the Dawn of DC banner was Action Comics #1051 on January 24, 2023, with various others following suit thereafter.